 Concentration may vary slightly from lot-to-lot, see lot-specific datasheet for exact concentration.

-Antibody Specificity: This antibody reacts with the heavy chains on mouse IgG and with light chains on most mouse immunoglobulins based on immunoelectrophoresis.
+Antibody Specificity: This antibody reacts with the light chains of mouse IgG and with those common to other mouse immunoglobulins based on immunoelectrophoresis.
+It does not react with the Fc portion of mouse IgG.
 No antibody was detected against non-immunoglobulin serum proteins.
-The antibody has been tested by ELISA and/or solid-phase adsorbed to ensure minimal cross-reaction with human serum proteins.
 However, this antibody may cross-react with immunoglobulins from other species.

 To extend the shelf-life of this product, add an equal volume of glycerol to make a final concentration of approximately 50% glycerol and store at -20°C.

 Anti-Mouse secondary antibodies are affinity-purified antibodies with well-characterized specificity for mouse immunoglobulins and are useful in the detection, sorting or purification of its specified target.
 Secondary antibodies offer increased versatility enabling users to use many detection systems (e.g. HRP, AP, fluorescence).
 They can also provide greater sensitivity through signal amplification as multiple secondary antibodies can bind to a single primary antibody.
 Most commonly, secondary antibodies are generated by immunizing the host animal with a pooled population of immunoglobulins from the target species and can be further purified and modified (i.e. immunoaffinity chromatography, antibody fragmentation, label conjugation, etc.) to generate highly specific reagents.